-Yosemite Conservancy has 90 years of experience preserving and protecting Yosemite National Park for current and future generations.
+Yosemite Conservancy has over 90 years of experience preserving and protecting Yosemite National Park for current and future generations.
 The Conservancy established an early model for many of today’s national park nonprofit partners.

 - The first fundraising organization, 1923